Ranking every season of Survivor

 Here’s another one that I like more than most people, which is curious considering how much it has in common with the season that aired directly before it, which I didn’t like: the same twist of two returning players, Redemption Island, the predictable vote-offs, no real water challenges, etc… But there is one thing I really did dig about this season, and that is the cast.
 I was invested in the players and their fates — the ones I wanted to do well, and not so well.
 Plus, this season gave us three signature moments: Ozzy volunteering to go to Redemption, Cochran flipping, and Brandon giving away his immunity.

 Okay, you may roll your eyes at Coach 1.0.
 But imagine for a second this season without him.
-Bo-ring!
-His unintentional comedy single-handedly lifted this into the middle of the pack.
-Seriously, other than Tyson getting blindsided, were there any memorable moments that didn’t involve the Steven Seagal wannabe?
+His unintentional comedy single-handedly lifts this into respectable territory for me.
+Seriously, other than Tyson getting blindsided, were there any memorable moments that didn’t involve the Dragonslayer?
+But the unlikely alliance between bookish northerner Fishbach and country boy J.T. definitely made for a compelling thread throughout the season.

 Overall, a bit of a letdown, but man, were there some hate-fueled fireworks at those final few Tribal Councils.
-Plus: Best.
+Plus: Craziest.
 Reunion Show.
 Ever.
 (Remember Jerri getting literally booed off the stage?)

 The main problem, of course, was that there were not enough people to root for.
 Worlds Apart got somewhat hijacked by an assault of offensive comments to and about women by some of the male characters.
 It’s too bad because there was actually some interesting gameplay — mostly thanks to Mike.
 And there were some big moments at the last few Tribal Councils as well.
 This season has moved around a bunch for me.
 It started off middle-of-the-pack, went WAY down during all that Dan and Will ugliness, but slowly crept back up after that.